Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Cosmic ray spectrum

-To investigate the gamma-ray spectrum, specially at low energies, we compare the measured gamma-ray flux in each cloud with the expected gamma-ray emission assuming that the CR spectrum inside the clouds is identical to the one measured by the PAMELA experiment (local CR spectrum hereafter).
+To investigate the $\gamma$-ray spectrum, especially at low energies, we compared the measured $\gamma$-ray flux in each cloud with the expected $\gamma$-ray emission assuming that the CR spectrum inside the clouds is identical to the one measured by the PAMELA experiment (local CR spectrum hereafter) \citep{pamela}.
 Such a comparison shows quite different behaviour for different clouds.
-In some of them, the spectrum is very similar to the one obtained when considering a CR spectrum with an low energy cutoff (likewise the local solar-modulated CR spectrum), whereas some others can be well-fit using a power-law function describing the CR spectrum to energies down to $1~\rm GeV$, as it is the generally assumed for the intrinsic spectrum of galactic CRs.
+In some of them, the spectrum is very similar to the one obtained when considering a CR spectrum with a low energy cutoff (likewise the local solar-modulated CR spectrum), whereas some others can be well-fit using a power-law function describing the CR spectrum down to energies $1~\rm GeV$, as it is the generally assumed for the intrinsic spectrum of galactic CRs.